mozilla/learning.mozilla.org/README.md

 ### Clone

-In order to contribute to Webmaker Mobile, you'll need to **create your own fork** of Webmaker Mobile and make pull-requests against our master branch.
+In order to contribute to this project, you'll need to **create your own fork** of it and make pull-requests against our master branch.

 Clone from your own fork or from the original: